 I've been writing all my life - or helping others to write.
 I started working life as an English teacher and then left to work as a publisher of educational books for schools and students, but for the last 20 years, I have been a full-time writer, although I still manage and run publishing projects.

 My first published work was a poem in a magazine called 'Footnotes.'
 Later on I developed a whole series of stories and plays called 'On the edge' (published by Folens/OUP) based around a fictional town called Brightsea with its own interactive map and online games.
 Since then I have written many more books, including some you can see on this site: non-fiction about weird bugs, dead kings, cunning spies (part of Collins 'Read On' series), and short fiction about talent competitions and ghostly cinemas.
-I have written lots of school books, too - but this site isn't really about those, though they can be found on my Amazon author page (if you're interested)
+I have written lots of school books, too - details of these can be found on my Amazon author page (if you're interested)

-In the last four years, three of my short stories have won or been short-listed for prizes.
-I recently finished a first fantasy novel, 'The Rise of the Andahar' and am working on a Young Adult novel, 'The Storm-chasers' Daughter' and continue to write scripts as part of Directors' Cut Theatre community.
+In the last five years, three of my short stories have won or been short-listed for prizes.
+I recently finished a first fantasy novel, 'The Rise of the Andahar' and the second draft of a Young Adult novel, 'The Storm-chasers' Daughter.'
+I have also written scripts and screenplays as part of Directors' Cut Theatre community.
 There is more about my work and life in the blog.
 I hope you enjoy looking at the site and learning more about my writing, and please do get in contact if you'd like to know more at firstname.lastname@example.org